takshil/codiad_ynh/README.md

 Codiad for Yunohost
 =====================

-/!\ WARNING: DO NOT USE THIS, IT'S UNTESTED /!\
+/!\ You can use this package without risk but it will not be maintained /!\

 Codiad is a web-based IDE framework.
 Official website: <http://codiad.com>